What’s that French tense?

 In French, there are many different tenses and verb forms.
 Learning to conjugate verbs can be challenging, but it’s very manageable.
 You just learn the rules and practice until you remember everything.

 Knowing when to use all of the different tenses is the tricky part, and I’m here to help!
 Let’s work on this together.
 We’ll begin by doing a 17 minute exercise.
-Just click on the button below to watch the video.
-When you’re ready, you can take my free “Name That Tense” quiz.
+Watch the video below, and when you’re ready, you can take my free “What’s That French Tense” quiz.

-Here are the 11 tenses and verb forms included in the practice cards:
+Here are the 11 French tenses and verb forms included in the video and quiz:

 le présent